How does endometriosis affect women in sport?

 And sports presenter Anita Nneka Jones was forced to freeze her eggs.

-Endometriosis an incurable condition where tissue similar to the uterus grows in other parts of the body.
+Endometriosis an incurable condition where tissue similar to the lining of the uterus grows in other parts of the body.

 It affects one in 10 women.